femou1/pb-handbooks/pbst_handbook.md

 * **Weak PBST Baton** - Deals minimal damage against players

 * **Riot Shield** - A shield that defends against rifles, SMG and pistol shots, and makes a small clank sound when hit by a bullet.

 [/details]

+[details="Cadet"]

+# Cadet

+This is the first achievable rank past the entry rank in PBST.
+This rank will prove your willingness to ascend further in the community by distinguishing yourself from new members.
+You will be provided new weapons in order to mark your way to the first Tier rank. **Requirements:** Get 20 Points (keep in mind PBCC credits **are not** PBST divisional points!)

+ **Tools:**

+* **Increased Damage PBST Baton** - Deals minimal damage against players

+* **Riot Shield** - A shield that defends against rifles, SMG and pistol shots, and makes a small clank sound when hit by a bullet.

+* **Riot Shotgun** - The classic sit gun which stuns enemies when used against players

+[/details]